-In our previous article, we have covered the basic concepts behind and differences between LoRa and LoRaWAN.
-Today, we are going to do a deep dive into their applications and how LoRa and LoRaWAN technologies are being integrated to solve real world problems!
+In our previous article, we have covered the basic concepts behind and differences between LR and LoRaWAN.
+Today, we are going to do a deep dive into their applications and how LR and LoRaWAN technologies are being integrated to solve real world problems!

-LoRa, which is short for Long Range, is one of the major long-range and low-power wireless communication systems developed by Semtech Corporation.
-While LoRa & LoRaWAN are commonly mistaken to be the same thing, they actually represent different components of a LoRa-based communication system.
+LR, which is short for Long Range, is one of the major long-range and low-power wireless communication systems developed by Semtech Corporation.
+While LR & LoRaWAN are commonly mistaken to be the same thing, they actually represent different components of an LR -based communication system.

-LoRa is a radio frequency carrier signal based in the physical (PHY) layer that converts the data it receives to signals.
-On the other hand, LoRaWAN is a protocol located in the Media Access Control (MAC) layer that promotes LoRa signals to wider applications.
+LR is a radio frequency carrier signal based in the physical (PHY) layer that converts the data it receives to signals.
+On the other hand, LoRaWAN is a protocol located in the Media Access Control (MAC) layer that promotes LR signals to wider applications.

-In simple terms, you can understand LoRa to be a type of hardware that supports long range wireless communication, whereas LoRaWAN refers to a network protocol based on LoRa.
+In simple terms, you can understand LR to be a type of hardware that supports long range wireless communication, whereas LoRaWAN refers to a network protocol based on LR.

 How does LoRaWAN work?